 The moment I stepped out of the plane in Kathmandu, it brought back the days of stepping outside in Phoenix in summer.
 Like a hairdryer blowing hot air at you.

 With not a sliver of shade to be found and the temperature already over 90° Fahrenheit, our group set out trekking down through the village of Naya Pul.
-It was a gradual slope down to the river, but barely 20 minutes later I was already pouring buckets of sweat off me as I trudged across the first of a handful of suspension bridges we’d cross over the next few days.
+It was a gradual slope down to the river, but barely 20 minutes later buckets of sweat were already pouring off me as I trudged across the first of a handful of suspension bridges we’d cross over the next few days.

 The first day’s trail wasn’t particularly strenuous.
 It sloped up and down as we made our way along a gurgling river and through tiny villages.